The Home Staging Network Logo

 If the value is above the payment threshold, SDLT is charged at the appropriate rate on the whole of the amount paid.
 For example, a house bought for £180,000 is charged at 1 per cent, so £1,800 must be paid in SDLT.
 A house bought for £350,000 is charged at 3 per cent, so SDLT of £10,500 is payable.

-SDLT rates for residential property
+Stamp Duty rates for residential property

 The table below applies for all freehold residential purchases and transfers and the premium paid for a new lease or the assignment of an existing lease.
 (If the property will be used for both residential and non-residential purposes the rates differ - please see the section 'SDLT for non-residential or mixed use property'.)

-New thresholds from September 2008
+New Stamp Duty thresholds from September 2008

 The £175,000 threshold shown in the table applies from 3 September 2008 until 31 December 2009 inclusive (unless the lease is for less than 21 years - see the later section on this).
 The new threshold means that Disadvantaged Areas Relief, previously available for properties in areas designated as 'disadvantaged', doesn't apply during this period.
 Read more about this relief in section 'Properties bought in a disadvantaged area'.